Safari special: Primates

 Red, brown, grey, black, and white – lemurs come in many different colours and species.
 Some jump, some dance, some cry, so you are guaranteed an entertaining watch when you see them in the wild.
 All are endemic to Madagascar, and we have various lodges sited near national parks, although a 5-star standard can be harder to find here.
 As an alternative, take to a private island – Miavana has a resident population of crowned lemur (relocated there for their protection), while Constance Tsarabanjina offers visits to nearby Nosy Komba, known as the lemur island.

-We can make a tailor-made adventure to suit you, so you can swap experiences, choose to stay longer at a destination, or pick a few ideas and let us create a holiday from scratch.
+We can make a tailor-make adventure to suit you, so you can swap experiences, choose to stay longer at a destination, or pick a few ideas and let us create a holiday from scratch.
 Talk to your Travel Counsellor to start planning.